 Gregg said there were several coffee trees in the newly discovered stand, one of the oldest being around 70 years old.

-“We think the oldest tree, by the number of rings when it was hollowed out, sprouted in the 1950s, so it might be 70 years old, but there are several good-sized trees and an awful lot of trees. very, very young trees, maybe only a foot tall, ”said Gregg.
+“We think the oldest tree, based on the number of rings when it was hollowed out, sprouted in the 1950s, so it might be 70 years old, but there are several good-sized trees and a lot of very, very young trees, maybe only a foot tall, ”said Gregg.

-John Ball, a professor at South Dakota State University who is also a forestry extension specialist and forest health specialist with the South Dakota Department of Agriculture, has looked at the trees and is optimistic about the fact that they are indeed the product of the village which formerly occupied the site.
+John Ball, professor at South Dakota State University who is also a forestry extension specialist and forest health specialist with the South Dakota Department of Agriculture, has examined the trees and is optimistic that they are, indeed, the product of the village that occupied formerly the site.

 “I will continue to investigate and see if we can confirm that these are native trees,” Ball said in a statement.
 “But for now, I certainly think it’s fair to say that there is a strong possibility that this was a stand started by the Natives rather than planted after Mitchell was colonized.”

 If confirmed, the find will provide a new window for the staff of the prehistoric Indian village to display and promote the history of the site.
 Gregg said they are looking to remove invasive species around coffee trees to cultivate an area that would resemble the landscape of 1,000 years ago.